jenskutilek/CorrettoPlugin/demo-plugin/README.md

             - module: corretto.plugins.Webfonts
             - module: CorrettoDemo # New!
     ```

+    The name of the module must match its file name inside the plugin’s _Resources_
+    folder: `CorrettoDemo.glyphsPlugin/Contents/Resources/CorrettoDemo.py` →
+    `- module: CorrettoDemo`.

     You can add it at the end, or wherever you like.
 If your own plugin actually modifies
     the exported font, you must list it before the `corretto.plugins.Save` plugin so the